adamtow/notecuts/docs/English.md

 <span id="automation"></span>
 ## Automating Shortcuts
-There are countless Shortcut users who have been asking for automatic trigger of shortcuts.
-While this is not part of the operating system yet, solutions exist today that allow you to do just that:
+A common request from Shortcuts users is whether shortcuts can be automatically triggered.
+And, the most common, albeit uninformed, response is that they cannot.
+While true this is not a built-in part of iOS, solutions do exist today.
+I have developed a suite of apps enabling automatic triggering of shortcuts across a variety of use cases:

 - [**Cronios**](http://cronios.com): Date and time based scheduling.
 Enables shortcuts that can check for triggering events every minute.
 - [**GeoCuts**](http://geocuts.com): Location-based triggering of shortcuts.